bomeng/Heracles/README.md

 ```
 A successful message is as follows:
 ```
-   You are using HSpark !!!
+   You are using Heracles !!!
    HBaseSQLContext available as hsqlContext.
 ```
 To run a python script, the PYTHONPATH environment should be set to the "python" directory of the Spark-HBase installation.
 For example,
 ```
-export PYTHONPATH=/root-of-HSpark/python
+export PYTHONPATH=/root-of-Heracles/python
 ```

 Note that the shell commands are not included in the Zip file of the Spark release.
 They are for developers' use only for this version of 2.2.0.
-Instead, users can use "$SPARK_HOME/bin/spark-shell --packages HSpark/HSpark:2.2.0" for SQL shell or "$SPARK_HOME/bin/pyspark --packages HSpark/HSpark:2.2.0" for Pythin shell.
+Instead, users can use "$SPARK_HOME/bin/spark-shell --packages Heracles/Heracles:2.2.0" for SQL shell or "$SPARK_HOME/bin/pyspark --packages Heracles/Heracles:2.2.0" for Pythin shell.

 ## Running Tests